uiucseclab/kecikCoin/README.md

-# kecikCoin for CS460
+# KecikCoin for CS460
 ----------
-The main purpose of kecikCoin blockchain is to emulate a small scale non-persistent peer-to-peer blockchain program using Python 2.7.
+The main purpose of KecikCoin blockchain is to emulate a small scale non-persistent peer-to-peer blockchain program using Python 2.7.
 There is a blockchain client, user, and node in which users can send different instructions to mine, make a transaction, look at the blocks and look at their funds through the client.
 The security features of this blockchain are:
 <ul>
   <li>Consensus algorithm among blockchain peers</li>
   <li>Proof-of-work algorithm</li>